 Winthrop is undeniably changing.
-The town will need to find ways to protect its natural resources, rural areas and open space to prevent negative impacts related to growth and sprawl.
+The town will need to find ways to protect its rural areas, natural resources, and open space to prevent negative impacts related to growth and sprawl.

-The town may need to examine the type of available housing stock to continue to provide adequate housing for existing senior residents so they can age in place.
-As of mid-2023, there are no small houses available for sale or being built, which forces young adults and the elderly to look outside of Winthrop for housing.
+The town may need to examine the type of available housing stock to continue to provide adequate housing for existing residents so they can age in place.
 This may mean encouraging the construction of specific types of homes, such as one-story, handicapped-accessible, or elderly housing.